Hero Image

 Overview

-This one-day event will prepare your farm or ranch or agri-business, big or small, for the transition to the next generation.
-The sessions will cover legal aspects, financial topics, political factors, family dynamics, and provide real life scenarios for you to consider incorporating into your succession plan.
+This one-day event was held on March 16, 2024 to prepare farms or ranches or agri-businesses, big or small, for the transition to the next generation.
+The session covered legal aspects, financial topics, political factors, family dynamics, and provide real life scenarios to consider incorporating into succession plans.

-This symposium is designed for those who need to kick start their estate plan, those with plans under development or those looking to refine their plan!
+This symposium was geared for those who need to kick start their estate plan, those with plans under development or those looking to refine their plan!

 Sponsors